Habakkuk 1 – The Prophet’s Problem

 i.
 “Easily we are taken and destroyed.
 We have no leader to guide us, and no power to defend ourselves.
 Nebuchadnezzar is here represented as a fisherman, who is constantly casting nets into the sea, and enclosing multitudes of fishes; and being always successful, he sacrifices to his own net.”
 (Clarke)

 2. (2:1) Habakkuk resolutely waits for God’s reply.

 i.
 “How often God’s answers come, and find us gone!
 We have waited for a while, and, thinking there was no answer, we have gone our way but as we have turned the first corner the post as come in.
-God’s ships touch at our wharves; but there is no one to unload them . . .
-It is not enough to direct your prayer unto God; look up, and look out, until the blessing alights on your head.”
+God’s ships touch at our wharves; but there is no one to unload them… It is not enough to direct your prayer unto God; look up, and look out, until the blessing alights on your head.”
 (Meyer)

 b.
-And what I will answer when I am corrected: Habakkuk’s attitude is also right because he expects God to correct him.
+And what I will answer when I am corrected: Habakkuk’s attitude was also right because he expected God to correct him.
 From this we see that Habakkuk didn’t ask God this question because he thought God was wrong and had to explain Himself.
-He asked it because he knew that he was wrong and needed to be corrected.
+He asked it because he knew that he was wrong and he needed to be corrected.
 His questions were his invitation to God saying, “God, I don’t understand what you are doing, but I know that you are right in all things.
 Please speak to me and correct me.”

-© 2001 David Guzik – No distribution beyond personal use without permission
+©2018 David Guzik – No distribution beyond personal use without permission